About

 Vanessa Galeano is a licensed speech-language pathologist, certified brain injury specialist, and founder of Sips to Spoonfuls.
 She was raised in New York and made it out to the west coast in 2016.
 She is bilingual in English and Spanish.

-About Vanessa’s Education
+About Vanessa’s Education and Experience

-About Jill’s Work
+About Mayumi Work